zfit/zfit/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the necessary explanations in the corresponding rst file in the docs.
+   If any math is involved, please document the exact formulae implemented in the docstring/docs.
 3. The pull request should work for Python 3.6 and 3.7.
 Check https://travis-ci.org/zfit/zfit/pull_requests
    and make sure that the tests pass for all supported Python versions.